 The BEST way to get internet in a motorhome, campervan or caravan will depend on three things:

-Basically, your choices are either to connect to an existing internet system (wifi), or to use the data connection directly (where you have a 3G/4G/5G signal on your device and can use the data that way).
+Basically, your choices for a reliable internet connection when touring in a van are either to connect to an existing internet system (wifi connection) or to connect to the network directly using a 3G/4G/5G device.

 Let me give you a practical example of how I work from the road.
 I have a laptop (no SIM card), an iPad (with SIM card) and a mobile phone.

 The laptop needs a wifi connection in order to be able to access the internet.
 The iPad and phone don’t; as long as they have a phone signal or decent quality signal, they can access the internet directly without needing to connect to anything else.
-This is accessing the internet via your phone/ iPad monthly data package.
+This is accessing the internet via your phone/ iPad and will use an amount of data from your monthly allowance (monthly data package)

 From this, I can do one of several things:

-- connect to wifi at a campsite or cafe
+• connect to wi-fi hotspots at a campsite or cafe

 Roaming charges outside of the UK

-If you’d like to know what your network rules are, or the rules if you’re going motorhoming in Ireland or elsewhere in the EU, here’s how to avoid paying data roaming charges in the EU (or at least reducing the cost!)
+If you’d like to know what your network rules are, here’s how to avoid paying data roaming charges in the EU (or at least reducing the cost!)

 Mobile wifi- how to set up a personal hotspot for your phone